Welcome to Cardiff University

 Cardiff is a member of the Russell Group of Britain's top 24 leading research universities.
 The University is the largest provider of adult education in Wales, with the Cardiff Centre for Lifelong Learning providing more than 400 part-time courses in venues across South East Wales.

 The student population is drawn from a variety of backgrounds, with students attracted from throughout Wales, the rest of the UK and world-wide.
-International students comprise some 13 per cent of the total student population for 2014/15.
+International students comprise over 20 per cent of the total student population for 2016.
 Sunday Times Good University Guide 2013 praised Cardiff University as “one of the best institutions in Britain.”

 Find us on Social Media: